 • Welcome

 Welcome to my personal website.
-I am a postdoctoral researcher at the Institute for Employment Research.
-My main research interests are Machine Learning techniques for causal inference and the effects of globalization on the labor market, whereby gobalization is measured by cross-border factor movements such as goods, capital, and labor.
+I am a postdoctoral researcher at the Deutsche Bundesbank.
+My main research interests are Machine Learning techniques for causal inference and data anonymization techniques for georeferenced data.
+I also like to study the effects of globalization on the labor market, whereby gobalization is measured by cross-border factor movements such as goods, capital, and labor.

 • Research